misael-diaz/cli-chatbot-dynamate/README.md

 a large-scale LAMMPS simulation to complete.
 This is not how computational researchers do their work.
-However this chatbot could help new reseachers stay on top of their work if it can help them stay organized (for instance by informing what simulations have completed and informating what data is ready for post-processing).
+However this chatbot could help new reseachers stay on top of their work if it can help them stay organized (for instance by informing what simulations have completed and informing what data is ready for post-processing).
 I would argue that new researchers should not rely on LLM powered tools but instead learn the craft so that they can write their own scripts to automate their workflows, takes longer but pays off in the long run.